UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 A DataCrate is a dataset a set of files contained in a single directory.

-*  A DataCrate is a [BagIt] bag conforming to the [DataCrate BagIt profile],
+*  A DataCrate is a [BagIt] bag conforming to the [DataCrate BagIt profile].

-*  A DataCrate has a CATALOG.html tag file in the root directory which describes the files and directories in the BagIt payload (/data) directory.
+*  A DataCrate has a CATALOG.html tag file in the base directory fo the bag which describes the files and directories in the BagIt payload (/data) directory.
    The CATALOG.html has metadata about the dataset as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
 Metadata is expressed in RDFa format.

-*  A DataCrate has a CATALOG.json file in the root bag directory with a JSON-LD version of the RDFa Metadata in CATALOG.HTML, the metadata in this file is organized in a particular way via a JSON-LD frame, for easy processing.
+*  A DataCrate has a CATALOG.json file in the base directory with a JSON-LD version of the RDFa Metadata in CATALOG.HTML, the metadata in this file is organized in a particular way via a JSON-LD frame, for easy processing.
 The metadata is redundant with the metadata in CATALOG.html.